GuyFromHere/love-letters/README.md

 Click on a location and select the Camera to take a picture or the Keyboard to leave a note.

-When finished, send your note and an icon will appear where you left it on the map.
+An icon will appear where you clicked on the map.

 Click the icons to see or read notes left by others.